escolmebartlebooth/CarND-Path-Planning-Project/README.md

 The /src directory contains:

-* main.cpp: sets up the simulator interaction, creates and initialises a path planner class (lines 141 and 143) and calls for the next optimal path from the planner (line 260) after passing the planner the car's current position information (set_new_state at line 219) and the sensor fusion data (detect_envronment_state at line 242)
+* main.cpp: This sets up the simulator interaction, creates and initialises a path planner class (lines 141 and 143) and calls for the next optimal path from the planner (line 260) after passing the planner the car's current position information (set_new_state at line 219) and the sensor fusion data (detect_envronment_state at line 242)
 * spline.h: very helpful tool from: http://kluge.in-chemnitz.de/opensource/spline/spline.h
 * helper_functions.h: taking the udacity helpers for way point calculation and coordinate transformations into a separate header file.
 The prime functions used were: deg2rad (line 15) and getXY (at line 19).
 * bbPP.h and bbPP.cpp: the path planner class.
 This is described in more detail in the architecture section below but at a high level this class:
   * monitors the other cars on the road and determines if any of them are a danger to the ego vehicle, which in turn affects available options for the car to follow.
   * deduces the best option from those available using a simplified cost function decision tree which controls a target speed and target lane.
-The decision tree is simply: If the lane ahead is clear, stay in that lane and increase speed to maximum but if the lane ahead is not clear, move left or right if that is possible and either lane is clear or reduce speed in the current lane if a lane move is not possible
+The decision tree is simply:
+    * If the lane ahead is clear, stay in that lane and increase speed to maximum
+    * but if the lane ahead is not clear, move left or right if that is possible and either lane is clear
+    * or reduce speed in the current lane if a lane move is not possible
   * generates a path for the car based on the chosen option.
 There are 2 methods employed:
     * JMT.
 This doesn't pass the rubric as the paths generate too much acceleration and jerk and are not accurate enough to stay within lanes
     * Spline.
 This method does pass the rubric and generates a smooth path for keeping or changing lanes
-    * This is controlled by the variable useJMT (false, true) in the Init method of the planner class
+    * The option to generate the trajectory is controlled by the variable useJMT (false, true) in the Init method of the planner class (line 42)

 ## Path Planning Architecture